xitas/pny-django-class/README.md

-# Django16 and here are steps for creating django project
+# Here are steps for creating a Django blog project

  ### 1. First, we install Django in python